-- Maintaining Central Operations coordinators to support teachers with the curriculum, literacy, numeracy, Collaborative Response, and instructional leadership. - Maintaining Indigenous support workers in schools to assist with learning. - Continuing with Collaborative Response and assessments to ensure all students receive the supports needed to be successful.
+- Maintaining Central Operations coordinators to support teachers with the curriculum, literacy, numeracy, Collaborative Response, and instructional leadership. - Maintaining student support workers and Indigenous education support workers. - Maintaining Indigenous support workers in schools to assist with learning. - Continuing with Collaborative Response and assessments to ensure all students receive the supports needed to be successful.